Efficient Diffusion Models for Vision: A Survey: Strategies for Efficient Diffusion Models

-\textbf{5-} Pixel or Latent Representation-based Design: The majority of a digital image's bits correspond to insignificant information.
+The majority of a digital image's bits correspond to insignificant information.
 While DMs allow for the suppression of semantically meaningless information by minimizing the responsible loss term, gradients (during training) and the neural network backbone (during training and inference) must still be evaluated on all pixels, resulting in redundant computations and unnecessarily expensive optimization and inference.

 The model class Latent Diffusion Models (LDMs) provide efficient image generation from the latent space with a single network pass.
 LDMs work in the learned latent space, which exhibits better-scaling properties concerning the spatial dimensionality.